Deltares/dfm_tools/README.md

 	- Julien Groenenboom
 - Get a local checkout of the github repository:
 	- Download git from https://git-scm.com/download/win, install with default settings
-	- open command line in a folder where you want to clone the dfm_tools github repo, e.g. C:\\DATA
+	- open command window in a folder where you want to clone the dfm_tools github repo, e.g. C:\\DATA
 	- ``git clone https://github.com/openearth/dfm_tools.git`` (repos gets cloned to local drive, checkout of master branch)
 	- to update: navigate to dfm_tools folder in git bash window and ``git pull`` (combination of git fetch and git merge)
-- Create a separate python environment (contains pytest and bumpversion, necessary for developing):
+- Set up the dfm_tools developer python virtual environment (contains e.g. pytest and bumpversion, necessary for developing/testing):
-	- open command line and navigate to dfm_tools github folder, e.g. C:\\DATA\\dfm_tools
+	- open command window (or anaconda prompt) and navigate to dfm_tools folder, e.g. C:\\DATA\\dfm_tools
 	- ``conda env create -f environment.yml`` (sometimes you need to press enter if it hangs extremely long)
-	- ``conda info --envs`` (shows dfm_tools_env virtual environment)
+	- to list venvs:``conda info --envs``
-	- to remove: ``conda remove -n dfm_tools_env --all`` (to remove it again when necessary)
+	- to remove venv when necessary: ``conda remove -n dfm_tools_env --all``
-- Install your local github clone via pip (developer mode):
-	- open command window, navigate to dfm_tools folder, e.g. C:\\DATA\\dfm_tools
 	- ``conda activate dfm_tools_env``
+	- ``conda install spyder``
 	- ``python -m pip install -e .`` (pip developer mode, any updates to the local folder by github (with ``git pull``) are immediately available in your python.
 It also installs all required packages)
+	- ``conda install -c conda-forge shapely`` (for slicing 2D/3D data) (conda-forge channel is necessary since main channel does not have shapely>=1.7, lower is not sufficient)
+	- ``conda install -c conda-forge cartopy`` (for satellite imagery on plots) (conda-forge recommended by cartopy developers, and in this case necessary for correct shapely version)
 	- test if dfm_tools is properly installed by printing the version number: ``python -c "import dfm_tools; print(dfm_tools.__version__)"``
-	- do not forget to install shapely and cartopy in your venv (see normal installation manual)
+	- open 'Spyder(dfm_tools_env)' via your windows start menu (not 'Spyder' or 'Spyder(Anaconda3)', since dfm_tools was installed in dfm_tools_env)
 - Branching:
 	- open git bash window in local dfm_tools folder (e.g. C:\\DATA\\dfm_tools)
 	- ``git config --global user.email [emailaddress]``